MumboDiscord/spooncraft-docs/shoptutorial.markdown

 ![gui1]({{ site.url }}{{ site.baseurl }}/assets/images/gui1.png){: .align-center}
 2. Shift right-click the villager and place whatever you want to sell each item for (like diamonds) beneath each item.
 ![gui2]({{ site.url }}{{ site.baseurl }}/assets/images/gui2.png){: .align-center}
 3. You can then adjust prices and amounts.
 Left click to increase the amount and right click to decrease the amount.
-Hold shift while doing this to increase/decrease by 10 at a time.
+Hold shift while doing this to increase/decrease by ten at a time.
 ![gui3]({{ site.url }}{{ site.baseurl }}/assets/images/gui3.gif){: .align-center}
-4. You can adjust some other options in the bottom of the editor such as villager type.
+4. You can adjust options in the bottom of the editor such as villager type.
 ![gui4]({{ site.url }}{{ site.baseurl }}/assets/images/gui4.png){: .align-center}
 5. Customers can then interact with the villager normally to buy items.
 ![gui5]({{ site.url }}{{ site.baseurl }}/assets/images/gui5.png){: .align-center}